Regulatory actions for June 14, 2024

 No Comments

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Nexalin.
+Regulatory snapshots, including global drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Astrazeneca, Innovent, Leo Pharma, Ultragenyx, Viviani.

 Briefs